Estimation of binary time-frequency masks from ambient noise: Proof of the main results

 Let us now estimate the term $R_1$.
 Then $R_2$ and $R_3$ can be treated with the same arguments.
 First note that, by \eqref{eq_trace},

 This estimate implies that

-The probability on the right hand side goes to zero as $L\rightarrow\infty$ (note that the left hand side of the tail bound is independant of $L$).
+The probability on the right hand side goes to zero as $L\rightarrow\infty$ (note that the left hand side of the tail bound is independent of $L$).
 In particular, we may choose $L$ large enough such that

 Repeating the argument for $R_2$ and $R_3$ and choosing $C_1=\min(C_{hw}/64,1)$ concludes the proof. \pbox

 We now turn our attention to the level set \eqref{eq_level}.